hphelion/documentation/cli.unix.2.reference.md

 ###Description
 List the security groups in your compute account.
-You may filter the display by specifying names or IDs of security groups on the command line.
-Optionally, you can specify an availability zone.
+Specify names or IDs of security groups on the command line to filter the display, or specify an availability zone.

 ###Examples
 List the security groups: